havl-code/my-redis/README.md

 The client will send a message to the server and receive a response.

 ## Project Structure
-- server.c: Contains the server code for setting up a TCP socket and handling client connections.
+- **server.c**: Contains the server code with modular handling of client requests, structured message protocol, and multi-request capability per client connection.
-- client.c: Implements the client code to connect to the server, send requests, and handle responses.
+- **client.c**: Implements the client code with multiple requests to the server, modular query handling, and complete data transmission with helper functions.
-- README.md: This documentation file.

 ## Future Features (In Progress)